 - In the Haven episode "Silent Night", the town of Haven gets trapped under a giant glass dome.
 Several birds and drivers crash into it.

-- There are a few instances of birds having left clear impressions of their bodies on windows after flying into them (apparently due to residue from their feathers).
+- Birds are prone to flying into windows because they don't know that they're actually glass, so they end up badly hurting themselves.
+There are a few instances of birds having left clear impressions of their bodies on windows after flying into them (apparently due to residue from their feathers).

-- One fatal real life example proved crucial to proving the existence of necrophilia among ducks.
+- One fatal real-life example proved crucial to proving the existence of necrophilia among ducks.

 - Several types of insects who follow the light-source (for an example, flies and bees) are known to repeatedly run into glass and they can even starve to death trying to fly through it even if there is an obvious way out of the house.note

 - Justin Bieber has walked into a glass wall in 2010 and 2013, suffering a concussion from the second incident.